Trader Joe’s MINI SHRIMP BAO review

 Trader Joe’s SQUIGGLY KNIFE CUT STYLE NOODLES with Spicy Garlic Sesame sauce, review

-Trader Joe’s came out with this new version of their popular “SQUIGGLY RUFFLED NOODLES”.
-The newer version has a black package and a different sauce from the original.
-I finally got around to trying the new flavor.
-I have to say I was pretty surprised.
+Trader Joe’s came out with a newer version of their popular “SQUIGGLY RUFFLED NOODLES”.
+This one is in the black package and has a different sauce than the original version.

+“New and Improved” isn’t what they said but it’s what I say.
+Why?
+Simple.
 The newer version comes with a way better sauce.
-So much better.
-I mean I had suggested one throw out the sauce package in the other (soy and sesame) red package version and make your own!
+I mean I had actually suggested just tossing the sauce package in the original red package and making your own.

 Now you don’t have to.

-The newer flavor with the “spicy garlic sesame sauce” sauce packet is so much better than the original flavor.
+The newer “spicy garlic sesame sauce” sauce packet is so much better than the original.

 Not only did they fix the newer version up with a better sauce, they even somehow managed to reduce the Sodium content at the same time.
-So color me impressed.
+Color me impressed.

-Each noodle pack here comes with two little sauce packets.
-One is labeled “Sesame Seed Paste“.
-The other, “Creamy Spicy Garlic Sauce“.
-You mix them together.
-The combined flavors make a decent sauce.
 Why are they separate?
-Because the sesame paste clumps up.
-So much so that it’s hard to squeeze out as so thick and clumpy.
-TIP: Some people recommend squishing it up to mix.
-I now put it in very hot water for a few minutes then do that.
-I even cut the packet open with a pair of scissors, and use a small spoon to scrape out all the dark sesame paste.
-A bit messy but worth the trouble as this dark (probably roasted?)
-Asian sesame paste has a ton of flavor.
+The sesame paste clumps up.
+So much so that I found it hard to squeeze out of the bag TIP: Some people recommend squishing it up to mix.
+I also put it in hot water for a few minutes.
+I even cut the packet open with a pair of scissors, and can use a small spoon to scrape out all the paste.
+Worth the trouble as this dark roasted sesame paste has a ton of flavor.

-How spicy is it?
+SPICY?
 To me, I didn’t find it very spicy.
-Mildly spicy?
+I say “Mildly”?
 But of course your mileage may vary, as spice tolerance is so personal.
 I would say unless you are super sensitive to spiciness, this is at most “mildly spicy”.
-Certainly not “Hot Ones” level spicy.
-In fact I wanted it a bit spicier so I even added a little Lao Gan Ma (chili crisp)
+Certainly not fire level spicy.
+In fact I want it spicier so I add a little Lao Gan Ma (chili crisp) and suggest you do that if you do want it spicy.

 my stir fried noodles (with eggs and scallions)

-Other than that sauce fix, the noodles themselves seem the same as the original (red) package.
+Other than that sauce fix, the noodles themselves are the same as in the original (red) package.
 Personally I see no point in buying the red package anymore; this (black) one is better, sauce wise.
 Same noodles and same amount.
 So that’s the one I now get.

 I made the noodles Stir Fried with eggs and scallions, pretty easy-peasy.
 See my other post which goes into detail on par-boiling the noodles a minute or two and then stir frying them with sauce.